8 - 9 a.m. Town Hall

 Trivia Time: Interactive Accounting Topics

 Today's trivia will feature advanced accounting topics.
-Bring your cell phone to play along for a chance to win prizes.
+Have your cell phone on hand to play along for a chance to win prizes.
 Topics will be introduced multiple choice trivia style with additional context added after questions and answers.
 This will be an action packed, high level session designed to highlight key advanced accounting issues but not dredge through the details of each.

 Steve Anseth, partner, Nonprofit Services Leader, Abdo Eick and Meyers, LLP and Becky Johnson, financial manager, WomenVenture